system76/docs/content/extra-drive.md

 ## Set Mount Options

-Turn off the Automatic Mount Options switch, then set the fields as follows:
+Turn off the User Session Defaults switch, then set the fields as follows:

 Option                                     | Value
 -------------------------------------------|------------------------------------------